deesynertz/how_to_create_rep/README.md

 ## Try to synchronize your branch list using

 >The -p flag means "prune".
-After fetching, branches which no longer exist on the remote will be deleted.
+After fetching, branches that no longer exist on the remote will be deleted.

 ```powershell
 git fetch -p